dropwizard/dropwizard/docs/source/manual/core.rst

 .. code-block:: yaml

     logging:

       # ...
       # Settings for logging to a file.
       file:

         # If true, write log statements to a file.
         enabled: false

         # Do not write log statements below this threshold to the file.
         threshold: ALL

-        # The file to which statements will be logged.
-When the log file reaches the maximum size, the
+        # The file to which current statements will be logged.
+        currentLogFilename: ./logs/example.log

-        # file will be renamed example.log.1, example.log will be truncated, and new statements written
+        # When the log file rotates, the archived log will be renamed to this and gzipped.
+The
-        # to it.
-        filenamePattern: ./logs/example.log
-        # The maximum size of any log file.
-Can also be "1GiB" etc
-        maxFileSize: 50MB
+        # %d is replaced with the previous day (yyyy-MM-dd).
+Custom rolling windows can be created
+        # by passing a SimpleDateFormat-compatible format as an argument: "%d{yyyy-MM-dd-hh}".
+        archivedLogFilenamePattern: ./logs/example-%d.log.gz

-        # The maximum number of log files to retain.
+        # The number of archived files to keep.
-        retainedFileCount: 5
+        archivedFileCount: 5

+        # The timezone used to format dates.
+HINT: USE THE DEFAULT, UTC.
+        timeZone: UTC

 .. _man-core-logging-syslog: